singh47/vectolite/Readme.md

 ## License

-MIT License - see LICENSE file for details.
+GPL License - see LICENSE file for details.

 ## Contributing